sanfinity-Iot/openremote/Demo-Smart-City.md

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Smart%20City%20-%20Demo%20Assets.png)
 _Figure 2.
 The Asset view of the Demo Smart City, showing an EV charger with the different attributes_

+If you want to add assets and link them to an existing system or dataservice, first install OpenRemote locally (see [Quick Start)](https://github.com/openremote/openremote/blob/master/README.md)) and have a look at the video [Integrating with OpenRemote](https://youtu.be/mx9amWaItn0).

 ## Rules